troglobit/troglobit.github.io/content/post/2015-11-14-useful-unix-api-s.markdown

 found many of the ports incomplete and unsafe and prefer to stay closer to the upstream *BSD versions.

-**Update:** This post was initially written Nov 14, 2015.
+**Update:** This post was originally written Nov 14, 2015.
 It was a Saturday and I remember being extremely inspired when I wrote it.
-As it happens, I've continued adding to it over the years, and still do.
-So, as of Jul 2, 2017 I'm now bumping the modification date each time I add something new :-)
+I've continued adding to it over the years, and still do.
+So, as of Jul 2, 2017 I'm bumping the modification date each time I add something new :-)

 <!--more-->